Trump, Colombia's Petro vow tariffs amid deportation spat – DW – 01/27/2025

 Petro added that his country would receive Colombians arriving on civilian aircraft and "without treatment like criminals."

-Later, Colombia offered to send a presidential plane to the US "to facilitate the humane return of Colombian nationals."
+Later, Colombia offered to send a presidential plane "to facilitate the humane return of Colombian nationals."

-In a post on X, Petro criticized Trump in a defiant post, saying "your blockade doesn't scare me."
+Petro criticized Trump in a defiant post on X, saying "your blockade doesn't scare me."
 Petro threatened 50% tariffs on US goods after Trump's earlier trade announcements in regards to the South American country.

 Colombia then said it would go forward with a 25% tariffs on US goods, after Petro's threat.